 With our 4 years old son, we have practice time using his bike with training wheels.
 We let him ride in the park and sometimes on the sidewalk.
 However, for a family bike trip, we find it more convenient to use either a bike seat attachment or a co-pilot trailer for him.

-Why is better to use a bike seat attachment or a co-pilot trailer with a toddler?
+I think is better to use a bike seat attachment or a co-pilot trailer with a toddler.

 - The whole family can ride to a better speed